TeamRizu/outfox-wikijs/user-guide/config/preferences.md

 The bus to use for reading P1's USB profile from.

-Defaut value: -1
+Default value: -1

 ### MemoryCardUsbBusP2

 The bus to use for reading P2's USB profile from.

-Defaut value: -1
+Default value: -1

 ### MemoryCardUsbLevelP1

 The level to use for reading P1's USB profile from.

-Defaut value: -1
+Default value: -1

 ### MemoryCardUsbLevelP2

 The level to use for reading P2's USB profile from.

-Defaut value: -1
+Default value: -1

 ### MemoryCardUsbPortP1

 The port to use for reading P1's USB profile from.

-Defaut value: -1
+Default value: -1

 ### MemoryCardUsbPortP2

 The port to use for reading P2's USB profile from.

-Defaut value: -1
+Default value: -1

 ### MemoryCards